Child Passenger Safety

-Learn to properly use your child’s safety seat by reviewing the seat and vehicle manufacturers’ instructions.
-If you still need assistance, find a Child Passenger Safety Technician state wide, or call 1-877-392-5956 or TTY 1-617-725-0261.
-Click this link for Greater Lowell Car Seat Technicians.
+Learn to properly use your child's safety seat by reviewing the seat and vehicle manufacturers' instructions.
+If you still need assistance, Find a Child Passenger Safety Technician Statewide, or call 877-392-5956 or TTY 617-725-0261.
+Visit our resource directory to obtain contact information for Greater Lowell Car Seat Technicians.

-For our winter-specific child passenger safety tips, please click here.
+For our winter-specific child passenger safety tips, please visit our Using Child Safety Seats in the Winter page.

 Massachusetts Child Passenger Safety Law (as of July 2008)

-- Children must be in a federally approved child passenger restraint that is properly fastened and secured until they are 8 years old OR over 57” tall.
+- Children must be in a federally approved child passenger restraint that is properly fastened and secured until they are 8 years old or over 57 inches tall

-- Tall enough to sit without slouching, by Massachusetts law over 57”
+- Tall enough to sit without slouching, by Massachusetts law over 57 inches

 - Shoulder belt rests comfortably across the shoulder and chest, not the neck or throat